Periodic dynamics in superconductors induced by an impulsive optical quench: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 The authors would like to thank M. Mitrano, L. Glazman, I. Klich, B. Halperin, D. Nicoletti, A. von Hoegen, M. Fechner, M. F\"{o}rst, P. Narang, I. Esterlis, and S. Chatterjee for stimulating discussions.
 P.E.D, M.H.M., and E.D. were supported by Harvard-MIT CUA, AFOSR-MURI: Photonic Quantum Matter award FA95501610323, Harvard Quantum Initiative.
-E.D. acknowledges hospitality of ETH Zurich, where part of this work has been carried out.
 A.Z. acknowledges support from the Miller Institute for Basic Research in Science.
 J.B.C. is an HQI Prize Postdoctoral Fellow and gratefully acknowledges support from the Harvard Quantum Initiative.
 D.P. acknowledges financial support by the Israel Science Foundation (Grant No. 1803/18).
 A.C.'s work was funded in part by the European Research Council under the European Union's Seventh Framework Programme (FP7/2007–2013)/ERC (grant agreement no. 319286 (QMAC)) and by the Cluster of Excellence `CUI: Advanced Imaging of Matter' of the Deutsche Forschungsgemeinschaft (DFG), EXC 2056, project ID 390715994.